Discover Georgia

 Day 1 - Arrive Tbilisi

 Tbilisi’s cobblestoned old town reflects a long, complicated history, with periods under Persian and Russian rule.
-Its diverse architecture encompasses Eastern Orthodox churches, ornate art nouveau buildings and Soviet Modernist structures.
-Looming over it all are Narikala, a reconstructed 4th century fortress, and Kartlis Deda, an iconic statue of the “Mother of Georgia.”
+Its diverse architecture encompasses Eastern Orthodox churches, art nouveau buildings, and Soviet Modernist structures.
+Looming over the city are Narikala Fortress, a reconstructed 4th-century citadel, and Kartlis Deda, the iconic “Mother of Georgia” statue.

 Day 2 - Tbilisi

-This morning after breakfast you will set off on foot to explore the city, starting at the 13th century Metekhi Church taking in the magnificent views over old Tbilisi.
+This morning after breakfast, you will set off on foot to explore Tbilisi, starting at the 13th-century Metekhi Church, taking in the magnificent views over old Tbilisi.

-Wander the narrow streets of the old districts of the city full of traditional style colourful houses structured like terraces with their patterned balconies, mixed together with wonderful examples of modern architecture.
+Wander the narrow streets of the old districts of the city, full of traditional style colourful houses structured like terraces with patterned balconies, mixed with examples of modern architecture.
 The charm of the old town is overwhelming.
-Learn how Tbilisi is the only city where Georgians, Armenians and Azerbaijani’s all live peacefully alongside each other and how the city is so well blended with mosques, cathedrals, Russian churches, synagogues and Zoroastrian temples with no religious conflict what-so-ever.
+Learn how Tbilisi is the only city where Georgians, Armenians, and Azerbaijanis all live peacefully alongside each other and how the city blends mosques, cathedrals, Russian churches, synagogues, and Zoroastrian temples with no religious conflict whatsoever.

-Continuing on, take a cable car up to the 4th century Narikala Fortress for panoramic views of the town below, before walking down to the historical domed sulphur bath area.
-Finally, the Golden Fund of the National Museum of Goergia (closed on Mondays) will prove the fact that Georgia is truly the land of the Golden Fleece.
-Dinner this evening is at a hidden local gem.
-Walk here from your hotel with your guide.
+Continue by taking a cable car up to the 4th century Narikala Fortress for panoramic views of the town below, before walking down to the historical domed sulphur bath area.
+Finally, visit the Golden Fund of the National Museum of Georgia (closed on Mondays), proving that Georgia is truly the land of the Golden Fleece.
+Dinner this evening is at a hidden local gem, within walking distance from your hotel with your guide.
 (B,D)

 Day 3 - Tbilisi – Mtskheta – Sachkhere – Chiatura – Kutaisi